 It’s been a very busy few weeks with our homestead build.
 In two weeks time, we’ve managed to get the plumbing roughed in, the gravel spread, the frame up, the insulation and radiant heat system installed, and then finally we got the slab poured and trusses put up!

 WOW.
-That’s a lot to have happen in a few weeks time!
+That’s a lot to do in a few weeks time!

 And when you’re trying to get a lot done in a short time, even the most careful people can make mistakes no matter how many times you measured and proofread your plans.
-So what is the first thing that is likely to go wrong at some point in your building project?
+There are a lot of mistakes you can make when you build a house from scratch.
+We learned more about some of those as we went, like how to handle code compliance.

 1. YOU DON’T TRIPLE CHECK YOUR MEASUREMENTS.